 Immigration cases are handled by the Executive Office for Immigration Review (EOIR), a division of the Department of Justice.
 Cases first go to the Immigration Court, then get appealed to the Board of Immigration Appeals (BIA).
 The Immigration Court Practice Manual is posted on the EOIR home page.

-For information on BIA decision, see "Board of Immigration Appeals."
+For information on BIA decisions, see "Board of Immigration Appeals."
 The EOIR also handles administrative hearings.

 Detention: The Detainee Locator posted by U.S. Immigration and customs let you look up whether (and, if so, where) an immigrant is being held in a U.S. detention center.